royashbrook/royashbrook.github.io/_posts/2022-06-04-Migrating-index-data-from-doclink-to-cosmosdb.md

 I'd say the lesson learned here is that smaller uploads seem to work way better. there are other ways to get the data into cosmos, but since this is just a one time thing, i didn't really go down that road. someone who has read the multiple articles about this might say that this isn't a one time thing because i have already done this a few times. but i mostly meant this isn't feeding from a system so there isn't a need to create any kind of robust automated import process.
 As of writing this, it appears that [this](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/tutorial-sql-api-dotnet-bulk-import) page on MS describes how to do this via code.

-After this, the documents showed up as expected and all was well with the world. =D
+After this, the documents showed up as expected and all was well with the world. 😁